rackerlabs/rackspace-how-to/content/rackspace-email/block-or-restore-rackspace-email-access.md

    <img src="{% asset_path rackspace-email/block-or-restore-rackspace-email-access/add-mailbox-sc1.png %}" />

 3. If you have multiple domains, select the domain for the mailbox to which you intend to restore access.
-4. You will see a list of your mailboxes.
+4. Next, you see a list of your mailboxes.
 In the far right column **Action**, click **Restore Access** to restore access to the corresponding mailbox in that row.

     <img src="{% asset_path rackspace-email/block-or-restore-rackspace-email-access/restore_access.png %}" />